Activities For Children, Tuscany & Umbria

 Bike Ride Around Lake Trasimeno

 The whole route is 60km, part road, part track so for older children and teenagers.
 With younger children you can do part of the Percorso Ciclibi Trasimeno which is on tracks only.
-Scooter hire for older teenagers and adults is also available.
+Scooter hire for older teenagers and adults is also available, look up Umbria In Vespa for scooter hire.

 Cascata delle Marmore